Gigi Hadid expects first child with Zayn Malik in September

 LOS ANGELES (AP) — Gigi Hadid is about to strut into motherhood.

-The supermodel’s mother, Yolanda Hadid, confirmed with Dutch outlet RTL Boulevard on Wednesday that her daughter is pregnant.
+The supermodel confirmed her pregnancy during a preview clip for Jimmy Fallon’s “The Tonight Show” at home edition episode, which will air Thursday night on NBC.
 She is expecting her first child with boyfriend Zayn Malik, a former member of One Direction.

+“We are very excited and happy and grateful for everyone’s well wishes, and support,” she told Fallon during the 3 1/2 minute clip.
+She admitted her first craving so far has been bagels.

+Hadid’s mother, Yolanda Hadid, told the Dutch outlet RTL Boulevard on Wednesday that her daughter is pregnant.

 Yolanda Hadid said the baby is due in September.